Derby in Derbyshire

 Retail in Derby

-There are great places to visit near Derby including some great ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.
+There are great places to visit near Derby including some great towns, cities, hiking areas, ancient sites, historic monuments, caves, old mines, mountains, lakes, hills, ruins, historic buildings, shopping centres, rivers and streams and waterfalls.

-Blue John Cavern, Treak Cliff Cavern, and Odin Mine are great places to visit near Derby if you like caves.
+Blue John Cavern, Treak Cliff Cavern, and Odin Mine are great places to visit near Derby if you like old mines.

 Derby's best nearby ruins can be found at Errwood Hall (ruin), and Castedge (ruin).

-Derby's best nearby rivers and streams can be found at River Dane at Three Shires Head, and Panniers Pool.
+The area around Derby features a number of interesting rivers and streams including River Dane at Three Shires Head, and Panniers Pool.

-Waterfalls to visit near Derby include Panniers Pool Waterfall, and Three Shires Head Waterfall.
+The area around Derby features a number of interesting waterfalls including Panniers Pool Waterfall, and Three Shires Head Waterfall.

 Derby History